k4kpk/k4kpk.github.io/sota-guides/Hightower Bald (W4G_NG-003).md

         * Be prepared to back out, if necessary.
 * **Food**
     * Last McDonalds: GA-53 on GA-400.
     * There is a McDonalds in Hiawasee that opens at 6 AM 7 days a week, but it is out of your way.

 #### Drive Guide - Hightower Bald (Northern Approach) from Atlanta

-I don't know if there *is* a feasible approach from the North.
-These are notes on how it might be done.

-* **Duration**: 2:20
+* **Duration**: 2:15
-* **Google Maps** from Ashford Dunwoody Rd  I-285 at 33.917, -84.3378: https://goo.gl/maps/gAFvCwDTBjA2
+* **Google Maps** from Atlanta (33.917, -84.3378): http://tinyurl.com/atlanta-hightower-north
 * **Seasonal/Limited Access**: Unknown
 * **Directions**:
+    * N on GA-400 and go 47 miles.
+    * At end of 400 (@ GA-60) go straight onto GA-115.
+Go 4.8
+    * GA-115 turns R.  (About 60 minute drive to this turn.)
+Go 11.4.
+    * L on Tesnatee Gap Valley Rd.
+There's a left turn lane.
+Go 2.8.
+    * Go straight onto McAfee Rd.
+(Tesnatee turns left.)
+Go 0.2
+    * L on US-129 N at T. (About 1:15 total drive time to this turn.)
+Go 0.8.
+    * R on GA-75A.
+Go 8.2.
+    * L on GA-75 and go 16.6
+    * L on US-76W and go 3.2
+    * R on GA-75 / NC-175 N and go 6.9
+    * R on NC-175 at T and go 4.3
+    * R on Eagle Fork Rd (at Shooting Creek Fire Department) and go 2.6
+    * Bear R on Eagle Fork Rd and go 0.5 to end of road.
-    * Ryan says you can drive to the end of Eagle Fork Rd at 35.007268, -83.622564.
+    * Parking for several cars at the end of Eagle Fork Road (35.007059, -83.622556).
-    * Blye Gap Rd is gated at 35.011715, -83.626984

 #### Trail Guide - Approach from the South